 What’s the big deal?
-Well, the odds of two browsers having exactly the same configuration is approximately 1 in 286,777.
+Well, the chances of two devices having exactly the same browser configuration is only 1 in 286,777.
 All that’s left is to match that data to a known individual.
 If you’ve ever logged into a website that asked for your name, phone number, etc. (and who hasn’t?), your so-called “fingerprint” is now associated with your identity.
 No more anonymity for you!

 Also sometimes called “web beacons” or “clear gifs,” these one-pixel images record a user’s online activity and even notify an advertiser if the you open one of their emails.